 Keep stress out of your life and theirs by letting your bridesmaids chose their own dresses.
-To prevent your wedding party from looking like a random collection of wedding guests, I strongly suggest that you give them certain guidelines-length, color (a specific color or a color range), fabric type, etc. I love the picture below because it shows that each bridesmaid has an individual style, but still looks coordinated.
+To prevent your wedding party from looking like a random collection of wedding guests, I strongly suggest that you give them certain guidelines--length, color (a specific color or a color range), fabric type, etc. I love the picture below because it shows that each bridesmaid can have an individual style, but still looks coordinated.

 2. Choose a convertible.

 I was a bridesmaid in a wedding where we all chose the same convertible dress in the same color and we each wore the top of the dress in a different configuration.
 The result turned out beautifully.
 We all loved the dresses and the bride was super pleased with the outcome.
-Check out the convertible dresses available at Two Birds for tons of inspiration.
+Check out the convertible dresses available at The Dessy Group for tons of inspiration.